Clinical Training

 University of Southern California

-Master of Science in Marriage & Family Therapy (in progress)
+Master of Science in Marriage & Family Therapy, in progress

-• Mental Status Examination and diagnostic assessment
+• Biopsychosocial and diagnostic assessment

 • Suicide risk assessment and safety planning

-• Trauma-informed and culturally responsive approaches
+• Trauma-informed and culturally responsive care